-Our examination involves obtaining evidence sufficient to give reasonable assurance that contributions reported in the Summary of Contributions have, in all material respects, been paid in accordance with the relevant requirements.
-This includes an examination, on a test basis, of evidence relevant to the amounts of contributions payable to the trust under the Schedule of Contributions and the timing of those payments.
+Our examination involves obtaining evidence sufficient to give reasonable assurance that contributions reported in the summary of contributions have, in all material respects, been paid in accordance with the relevant requirements.
+This includes an examination, on a test basis, of evidence relevant to the amounts of contributions payable to the Trust under the schedules of contributions, and the timing of those payments.